 Variable-rate loans: The interest rate on these loans fluctuates based on the prime lending rate.
 That means your monthly payment may vary based on the prime lending rate, which may be advantageous if we’re in a low-interest or negative interest rate economy.

-Co-signer loans: If you have bad credit, or don’t have a substantial credit history, it can be difficult to get approved for a personal loan.
+Co-signer loans: If you have bad credit in Alberta, a loan might be harder to come by.
+With a poor or insufficient credit history, it can be difficult to get approved for a personal loan.
 In that case, a co-signer loan, also known as a guarantor loan, can help you get the money you need.
 Essentially, the co-signer is agreeing to pay off your debt in the event that you cannot.
 Loan approval is contingent on the financial health and creditworthiness of your guarantor.
 If you do not make payments, both you and your guarantor face penalties and both your credit scores will be impacted.

-Payday loans: These loans are often used as a bridging solution between paycheques or as an emergency infusion of cash.
+Payday loans: Borrowers in Alberta can also find payday loans online.
+These loans are often used as a bridging solution between paycheques or as an emergency infusion of cash.
 They’re short-term loans for amounts usually less than $1,500.
 The interest rate on payday loans can be astronomical — rates as high as 400% — which makes them a poor choice for ongoing costs such as food, rent or bill payments.
 If you don’t have a financial plan to pay back a payday loan, you could find yourself spiralling deeper into debt.
 Regulators often warn against taking out payday loans, as the high-interest rates can make them difficult to pay off.
+Payday loans are considered to be high risk loans in Alberta and in other provinces.